DarioDell/DarioDell/README.md

    A deep analysis of a store with intermediate level queries to a more advanced and detailed level.

+   Seeking to know the level of sales, relationship between products-customers, profitability, supplies and more relevant information of interest

    - MySQL
    - Python
    - Jupyter Notebook